Christmas Past at Tyntesfield National Trust

 Created by the Tyntesfield House Team

-Follow in the footsteps of Christmas past, by climbing the spiral stairs and visiting Tyntesfield’s beautiful Chapel, a place of family worship and celebration throughout the years.
-Inspired by the tradition of decorating the house with flowers from the estate, the installations include homegrown flowers, foliage, and handmade paper decorations as the Chapel sings with colour, light, and the beauty of nature.
+Visitors followed in the footsteps of Christmas past, by climbing the spiral stairs and visiting Tyntesfield’s beautiful Chapel, a place of family worship and celebration throughout the years.
+Inspired by the tradition of decorating the house with flowers from the estate, the installations included homegrown flowers, foliage, and handmade paper decorations as the Chapel sings with colour, light, and the beauty of nature.

 GARDEN LOBBY